 What are waypoints?

-Waypoints on the Garmin InReach can be uploaded as a .gpx file, manually entered using the keypad, or selected from the menu option whilst you’re travelling.
+Waypoints on the Garmin InReach can be uploaded as a .gpx file, manually entered using the keypad, or selected from the menu option whilst you’re traveling.

 One point to consider when selecting waypoints – it’s your responsibility to ensure your route is safe and passable.

 Garmin maps on the InReach Explorer+ aren’t the best (but still better than the SE+, which has no map download option.)
 As a GPS and satellite communicator, this is a great tool to have in your rucksack.
 At best, I’d say the mapping functionality is okay.

 To my mind, the screen is simply too small to give you a useful view of the terrain.
 I highly recommend you install the Earthmate app.
 You’ll get much more detail using the app and I find manipulating maps to be far easier when done on my iPhone, or iPad.